hkuedl/LLM-DFL/README.md

 The load data used for experiments can be found in ```./Data/GEF_data```.

 ## Code
-There are four settings in our work to show the generalization ability of our LLM-empower DFL framework。
+There are four settings in our work to show the generalization ability of our LLM-empower DFL framework.
 | Filefold name      | Description |
 | ----------- | ----------- |
 |NN+LP   |Forecasting model is a neural network and optimization problem that ignores the integer constraints.
 This setting can be handled by Optnet.|
 |Tree+LP|Forecasting model is a Tree model and optimization problem that ignores the integer constraints in the UC problem.
 Due to the tree model not being trained by gradient descent, it is hard for Optnet to train a DFL model.|
 |NN+MILP|Forecasting model is a Tree model, and optimization problem is a mixed integer linear problem (MILP).
 It is also hard for Optnet to train a DFL model because the integer variable makes the gradient of the optimization problem hard to calculate.|
 |NN+SO|The output of the forecasting model is a distribution, and the optimization is a stochastic problem (SO).|

+## Result
+You can find the result of four settings with three different LLMs.
+The results contain the load profiles before fine-tuning, after fine-tuning, applied strategies, and so on.